 - Identify protective factors that prevent child abuse and neglect.

 A note regarding the Child Abuse Reporting and Prevention Courses: There are separate courses for staff members who work with Infants and Toddlers, Preschoolers, and School-Age children.
 There are important variations in examples and age-related content, but many critical concepts are similar across these age groups.
 Staff members who work with multiple age groups or who move to a different age group will not typically be required to complete multiple courses.
-Please discuss your individual professional development needs with your T&Cs or manager.
+Please discuss your individual professional development needs with your T&CS or administrator.

 What is Child Abuse and Neglect?